Peanut Butter Banana Smoothie Recipe

 Exclusive from The Daily Meal

 Peanut butter and banana smoothies have become a staple craving for me since my first ever trip to the Edgartown Bakery in Martha's Vineyard, Mass.
-Their smoothies Their drinks are enormously sized and packed with calories, not to mention $7.00 a piece, and so my diet and wallet didn't allow them to frequent my taste buds on a regular basis; however, the flavors and combination never left my list of wants.
+Their smoothies are enormously sized and packed with calories, not to mention $7.00 a piece, and so my diet and wallet didn't allow them to frequent my taste buds on a regular basis; however, the flavors and combination never left my list of wants.
 As it turns out, these flavors are not difficult to replicate, and the calories can be cut by more than half.
 Here is my rendition of the peanut butter and banana smoothie that can be done in 10 minutes, in your own home — as fatty or as skinny as you want it to be.

 See all peanut butter recipes.

 - 1 1/2 cups ice cubes (or 1 1/2 trays)

 - 2 bananas, peeled and chopped

 - 3 tablespoons creamy peanut butter

 Empty the ice into a blender, followed by the chopped bananas, yogurt, peanut butter, and milk.
 Cover and blend until smooth, 1-2 minutes on a "smoothie" setting.
 (Add more time for older blenders.)
 Pour into glasses and enjoy!